newcleo-dev-team/lbh15/README.rst

 All properties are given at atmospheric pressure (:math:`101325` :math:`[Pa]`) and the correlations' validity range is checked at evaluation raising a warning in case it is not satisfied (see :ref:`Examples` for more details).
-Finally, it is possible to initialize an object knowing one of its properties (see :ref:`Initialization from properties` for more details).
-The corre are reported in the doctring documentation for sake of completeness.
+We also provide an example of instantiation using a target property value, see section :ref:`Initialization from properties` for instance.
+The correlations are reported in the doctring documentation for sake of completeness.

 Go to :ref:`Documentation` to see full package documentation.